interferon beta-1b (in-ter-feer-on bay-ta won-bee)

 Monitor and report any increase or decrease in metabolism that might indicate thyroid disorders.
 Signs of hyperthyroidism include tachycardia, nervousness, heat intolerance, weight loss, and muscle wasting.
 Hypothyroidism is typically indicated by bradycardia, lethargy, cold intolerance, weight gain, and muscle weakness.

 Assess dizziness that might affect gait, balance, and other functional activities (See Appendix C).
-Report balance problems and functional limitations to the physician and nursing staff, and caution the patient and family/caregivers to guard against falls and ...
+Report balance problems and functional limitations to the physician and nursing staff, and caution the patient and family/caregivers ...